rich-iannone/great-docs/README.md

   - Creates a separate section with all methods explicitly listed
   - Each method gets its own documentation page

-For example, if your `Graph` class has 191 methods, Great Theme will:
+For example, if your `Graph` class has 191 methods, Great Docs will:

 1. Add `Graph` to the Classes section with `members: []` (suppresses inline method docs)
 2. Create a new "Graph Methods" section listing all 191 methods: `Graph.add_node`, `Graph.add_edge`, etc.